alma4rebi/swift-programming-language/book/Types.md

+1.  `optionalInteger` = `42`
+2.  `optionalInteger`! `// 42`

-Using the `!`{.code-voice} operator to unwrap an optional that has a value of `nil`{.code-voice} results in a runtime error.
+Using the `!` operator to unwrap an optional that has a value of `nil` results in a runtime error.

 You can also use optional chaining and optional binding to conditionally perform an operation on an optional expression.
-If the value is `nil`{.code-voice}, no operation is performed and therefore no runtime error is produced.
+If the value is `nil`, no operation is performed and therefore no runtime error is produced.

 For more information and to see examples that show how to use optional types, see [Optionals](TheBasics.md#TP40016643-CH5-ID330).